JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-01/market-gardening-in-january-the-dutch-farmer/index.md

 ---
 title: A Day in The Life of a Farmer in January, by The Dutch Farmer
-description: 'What does a day in January look like?
-The Dutch Farmer will detail it to us.'
+description: "What does a day in January look like?
+The Dutch Farmer will detail it to us."
 date: 2023-01-13
 categories:
   - Gardening
+seoNoIndex: true
 tags:
   - The Dutch Farmer
   - In January